 5. Do A Budget

 Whether we like it or not, stuff costs money.
 Do your budget.
 This is one of the most important travel tips in this list.
 Try to find a nice balance between doing everything you want to do and making sure you have enough money to live and get to the next place.
 If the numbers don’t add up, change your plans accordingly.
-If you do want travel in luxury without breaking the bank, check out these luxury travel hacks.

 6. Luggage/Backpack Contents

 That huge heavy bag you’re carrying around could always be lighter, especially when you’re halfway up Maccu Picchu and the humidity is 99%.
 Be careful what you pack and don’t pack.
 General rules include; clothing should be quick drying and breathable, gadgets should be minimal and make sure you use packing cubes.
 For example, you don’t need a laptop, tablet, smart phone and camera, when just the tablet will do.
 I take hand luggage only and have plenty of room.
 Also, try not to be tight when buying your clothing, sometimes you really do get what you pay for.

 7. Ensure You’re Fit

 Most people should be okay here, but if you normally smoke 40 a day and only ever eat things covered in batter you might want to think how difficult it will be for you to go deep sea diving in Fiji.
 A slightly healthier lifestyle and some light exercise before any trip is recommended.